carter293/local-sub-agent-mcp/README.md

 # Subagent MCP

-**Master Control Program for Delegating Specialized Research Tasks**
+**Specialized Research Agents for Codebase Analysis**

-Subagent MCP is an Express-based server that provides five specialized AI agents for deep codebase analysis and research.
-Each agent uses Google's Gemini AI with file system tools to perform focused tasks like locating files, analyzing implementations, finding patterns, and extracting insights from documentation.
+Subagent MCP is an MCP (Model Context Protocol) server that provides five specialized AI agents for deep codebase analysis and research.
+Each agent uses OpenAI's GPT models with file system tools to perform focused tasks like locating files, analyzing implementations, finding patterns, and extracting insights from documentation.

 ## 🎯 Project Overview

-This system acts as a "Master Control Program" that delegates research tasks to specialized sub-agents.
+This MCP server provides specialized research agents that excel at different aspects of codebase analysis.
 Instead of using a single general-purpose AI for everything, you can route specific types of queries to expert agents optimized for that particular task.
+Each agent has been fine-tuned with specific prompts and tools to deliver focused, high-quality results for their domain of expertise.

 ### Five Specialized Agents